 Stage IA: patches and/or plaques cover up to 10% of the skin

-Stage IB: patches and/or plaques cover 10% or more of the skin
+Stage IB: patches and/or plaques cover 10% to 79% of the skin

 • Most patients have Stage IA/IB MF-CTCL for several years